-We tried the case study of [2] on ac2lus, but it showed bad results: we are able to compute a few points of the curves, but not enough to get relevant results, and the long-term rate ac2lus computes is over-approximated by a factor 2.
+We tried the case study of [2] on ac2lus, but it showed bad results: we are able to compute a few points of the curves, but not enough to get relevant results, and the long-term rate ac2lus computes is over-approximated by a factor of 2 (the proof fails with a timeout for the actual long-term rate).
 Our interpretation of these bad results is that our model uses large timing constants (we wrote the model with a timing granularity of 1ms), and the number of variables we use is proportional to the order of magnitude of numerical constants.
 Uppaal, used by [2], uses an efficient symbolic encoding of time (based on zones), and doesn't suffer from this.

-On the other hand, our experiments with timed automata and RTC [4] showed that the performance of the analysis was proportional to the order of magnitude of counters (our understanding is that counters are managed enumeratively by Uppaal). ac21us and the underlying model-checkers are far less sensitive to this.
-For example, we tried multiplying all the constants of the model (and arrival curves) of the system of section 4.3 by 20 and re-run the analysis, which took 44min instead of 6min11 (dividing the result by 20 yields the same result as the initial one).
+On the other hand, our experiments with timed automata and RTC [4] showed that the performance of the analysis was proportional to the order of magnitude of counters (since counters are managed enumeratively by Uppaal). ac2lus and the underlying model-checkers are far less sensitive to this.
+For example, we tried multiplying all the constants of the model (and arrival curves) of the system of section IV-B by 20 and rerun the analysis, which took 44min instead of 6min11 (dividing the result by 20 yields the same result as the initial one).
 The performance degradation is here less than linear with respect to the size of counters (this is partly due to the number of iterations of the binary search).
 With an enumerative algorithm, we would pay a factor 20 in four places: the generator, each of the two components, and the observer.